It’s no secret that a person’s immediate surroundings or environment play a huge role in their overall development.

 Long story short, inhabitants must feel a sense of harmony when they step out of their homes into the nearby surroundings.
 The landscape should provide adequate balance and support to the building, without which both the aspects may appear to be “out of place.”

-Perhaps, one of the best examples I can cite to explain the relationship between an architectural structure and the surrounding urban network is the Neo Bankside residential project.
-Situated in Southwark, London, it is a joint venture by the architecture firm RSHP (Rogers Stirk Harbour+Partners) and the landscape design firm, Gillespies.
+Perhaps, one of the best examples I can cite to explain the relationship between an architectural structure and the surrounding urban network is the NEO Bankside residential project.
+Situated in Southbank, London, it is a joint venture by the architecture firm RSHP (Rogers, Stirk, Harbour & Partners) and the landscape design firm, Gillespies.

 The residential towers are designed to reflect the rich industrial heritage of the 19th and 20th centuries.
 There are a total of 217 residential units across four buildings with 12 to 24 stories surrounding a common outdoor space.

-One thing to note is that the brief required the entire setup to offer a high-quality residential architecture that established a positive relationship with its immediate neighbor, Tate Modern.
-The latter was marked by inconsistent urbanization and inadequately defined street edges.
-And Neo Bankside aimed at improving the communication between these two spaces.
+One thing to note is that the brief required the entire setup to offer a high-quality residential architecture that established a positive relationship with its immediate neighbor, Tate Modern, an art gallery.
+The latter was marked by inconsistent urbanization and inadequately defined street edges; NEO Bankside aimed at improving the communication between these two spaces.

 In case of most multi-family residential projects, the architect or urban planner prepares the framework and overall design of the building before passing it to the landscape architect.
 It’s the landscape architect who then takes care of developing the outdoor space accordingly.